thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
 - After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
 - When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
-- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+- Now in the "Actions" window, you can see the configured action, allowing you to double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings.
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="navigate-to-new-dashboard-state-1" %}